algorithm-archivists/algorithm-archive/contents/box_muller/box_muller.md

 # The Box&mdash;Muller Transform

 The Box&mdash;Muller transform holds a special pace in my heart as it was the first method I ever had to implement for my own research.
-It was also my first introduction to Fortran, so it wasn't all sunshine and rainbows!
+It was also marked my first time writing Fortran code, so it wasn't all sunshine and rainbows!

 The purpose of this transformation is simple.
 It takes a uniform (probably random) distribution and turns it into a Gaussian one.